Unity-Technologies/com.unity.integrations.shotgrid/Shotgun/Packages/com.unity.integrations.shotgun/Documentation~/troubleshooting.md

 1. Killing Python will require you to restart Shotgun Desktop
 1. Restart Unity from Shotgun Desktop.
 Shotgun should bootstrap

+**Note**: There is a known problem with the SG Desktop Python interpreter where thumbnails fail to draw in toolkit applications.
+The Shotgun team knows about this problem.
+You can install a more recent version of Python with PySide by following the instructions in the documentation for the Python Net package (under Installation Requirements/Mac/Python with PySide).

 Different versions/flavors of Python might work, but could potentially:
 * crash the Python client
-* report a `ResponseNotReady` Python exception Error stack trace similar to this:
+* report a `ResponseNotReady` Python exception Error stack trace similar to:

 ```
 Traceback (most recent call last):